Allegheny-Computer-Science-101-F2021/computer-science-101-fall-2021-ee-intersection-algorithms-Yanqiao4396/writing/reflection.md

 integer.
 The other ones do the similar things.

-: Use a fenced code block to provide the requested source code : Write at least one paragraph to explain the request source code : Explain each of the command-line arguments for this program

 #### A function that can generate a data container with random values in it
 ```